Trump calls rights activist Sharpton a ‘con man’

 On Saturday and Sunday, Trump took aim at Democratic Representative Elijah Cummings, a high-profile critic of his administration whose district covers much of the majority black city of Baltimore.

-The US president retweeted Sharpton’s message early on Monday, writing “Al is a con man, a troublemaker, always looking for a score.
-Just doing his thing” before adding that Sharpton, who is black, “Hates Whites & Cops!”
+The US president re-tweeted Sharpton´s message early Monday, writing "Al is a con man, a troublemaker, always looking for a score.
+Just doing his thing" before adding that Sharpton, who is black, "Hates Whites & Cops!"

 "So tired of listening to the same old Bull...Next, Reverend Al will show up to complain & protest.
 Nothing will get done for the people in need.
 Sad!"
 Trump wrote.